 Through a lawsuit against Zantac’s manufacturers, you can hold the company accountable for the financial, emotional, and physical harm you sustained due to the cancer diagnosis.
 You can recover compensation for your economic, or financial, damages and your non-economic damages, also known as pain and suffering.
 Common types of compensation available in Zantac claims include the following:

 - Lost wages and loss of future earnings

 - Fear, anger, and shock

 - Disability accommodations

-Because damages vary based on each plaintiff’s losses, it can be difficult to calculate your case value without the help of an attorney.
+Because damages vary based on each plaintiff’s losses, it can be difficult to calculate your case value without the help of an attorney skilled in dangerous drug lawsuits.
 A Vermont Zantac lawyer from Estey & Bomberger, LLP can help you identify all possible avenues to compensation and accurately estimate your award.

-Schedule a Free Consultation With a Zantac Attorney in Vermont
+Schedule a Free Consultation With a Zantac Lawsuit Attorney in Vermont

 If you developed cancer after taking Zantac, you may qualify for financial compensation.
-In these situations, Estey & Bomberger, LLP can help.
+In these situations, the personal injury attorneys at Estey & Bomberger, LLP can help.
 Contact us today to schedule a free consultation with a Vermont Zantac lawsuit attorney.